weegrom/polaris-icons/packages/polaris-icons-raw/README.md

 # @shopify/polaris-icons-raw

 > This package contains SVG files and metadata for all of the Polaris icons.
-This is a helper package that's imported by the `polaris-icons` and `polaris-icons-internal` packages.
+This is a helper package that’s used to build the contents of the `polaris-icons` and `polaris-icons-internal` packages.

 ## Usage